The Association KSGV

-- Prof Dr Arjan Braam (Chair), Consultant Psychiatrist and Chief Tutor, Altrecht Mental Healthcare in Utrecht; Researcher with Altrecht Mental Healthcare, Utrecht and VU University Medical Centre, Amsterdam; Endowed Professor at the KSGV Chair of ‘Religion and Mental Health, in particular in the area of Psychiatry’ at the University for Humanistic Studies, Utrecht;
+- Prof Dr Arjan Braam (Chair), Consultant Psychiatrist and Chief Tutor, Altrecht Mental Healthcare in Utrecht; Researcher at VU University Medical Centre, Amsterdam; Endowed Professor at the KSGV Chair of ‘Religion and Mental Health, in particular in the area of Psychiatry’ at the University for Humanistic Studies, Utrecht;

-- Prof dr Rien van Uden (Vice Chair and Coordinator of Endowed Chairs), Professor Emeritus of Psychology of Religion and Endowed Professor at the KSGV Chair of Clinical Psychology of Religion, Department of Cultural Studies and Tilburg School of Catholic Theology, Tilburg University; Clinical Psychologist and Psychotherapist;
+- Prof Dr Marinus van Uden (Deputy Chair and Coordinator of Endowed Chairs), Clinical Psychologist and Psychotherapist, Professor Emeritus of Psychology of Religion, and Endowed Professor at the KSGV Chair of Clinical Psychology of Religion at Tilburg University;

-- Dr Lia Vergouwen (Secretary-Treasurer), Psychologist of Religion and Culture, Staff Member of the Carmelite Centre of Spirituality in Haarlem;
+- Dr Lia Vergouwen (Secretary-Treasurer), Psychologist of Religion and Culture, formerly Lecturer at Nijmegen and Utrecht universities and Coordinator of the post-graduate Pastoral Psychology Course in Utrecht.
+At present Staff Member of the Carmelite Centre of Spirituality in Haarlem.

-- Prof Dr Hetty Zock, Theologian and Psychologist of Religion; Endowed Professor at the KSGV Chair of ‘Religion and Mental Health, in particular in the area of Spiritual Care’ at the University of Groningen.
+- Prof Dr Jos Pieper, Psychologist of Culture and Religion; Endowed Professor Emeritus at the KSGV Chair of ‘Religion and Mental Health, in particular the Societal Aspects’ at Tilburg University;

-- Dr Walter Krikilion (coordinator), Theologian and Psychotherapist, Clinical Manager for the areas of ‘Meaningmaking and Worldview’, ‘Ethics’, and the ‘Knowledge Centre’, Psychiatric Centre, Geel (Belgium); also in private psychotherapeutic practice at the ‘Centre for Worldview and Meaningmaking’, Turnhout (Belgium);
+- Dr Walter Krikilion (Coordinator), Theologian and Psychotherapist, Staff Member for Patient Care with specific responsibility for the areas of ‘Meaningmaking and Worldview’, ‘Ethics’, and the ‘Knowledge Centre’, at Public Psychiatric Care Centre, Geel (Belgium); also working in the psychotherapy practice ‘Practice for Worldview and Meaningmaking’, Turnhout (Belgium);

 - Prof Dr Hans Alma, Professor of Spiritual Care and Religious-Humanistic Meaningmaking at the Faculty of Religion and Theology, Vrije Universiteit Amsterdam.
 Former Rector Magnificus and Professor at the University for Humanistic Studies, Utrecht;